Here’s everything to expect from Apple’s AI-focused WWDC 2024 - 9to5Mac

 Many of Apple’s system apps are expected to receive feature updates and minor design refreshes, such as Photos, Mail, Notes, Fitness, Maps, Settings, and Calculator.

+A brand new Passwords app will take the iCloud Keychain features from the Settings app and break them out into their own dedicated home.

-Two of Control Center’s key components, the Now Playing and Home widgets, are also getting redesigned to offer improved functionality.
+Two of Control Center’s key components, the Now Playing and Home widgets, are also getting redesigned to offer improved functionality, and support will be added for creating multiple Control Center pages.

+AirPods are expected to receive support for hearing tests and a hearing aid feature, though the latter may not be announced until later in the year.

+CarPlay gets some love this year too, with several valuable accessibility features being introduced.

 The above is just scratching the surface of what’s expected to be one of the biggest iOS updates ever.
 We only have to wait a few more days to get the full picture.